13 Florida harvest festivals: Get a taste of fall, even in Florida

 But don’t despair.
 You too can get a taste of fall by visiting a farm where Florida harvest festivals are in full swing.

-NOTE: If links to online ticket sales do not work, it probably means the busy farmer hasn’t updated the site yet so check back nearer to the festival date or contact the farm directly.
+NOTE: If links to online ticket sales do not work or the dates are not shown, it probably means the busy farmer hasnt updated the farm’s website yet so check back later in the month or contact the farm directly.

 A visit to the pumpkin patch is seasonal fun at a Florida Harvest Festival.
 Photo courtesy Amazing Grace Crop Maze